SciML/Catalyst.jl/docs/src/model_simulation/examples/interactive_brusselator_simulation.md

     p = [:A => A, :B => B]
     u0 = [:X => X0, :Y => Y0]
     newprob = remake(prob, p=p, u0=u0)
     solve(newprob, Tsit5(), saveat = 0.1) # saveat = 0.1 saves the solution every 0.1 time units.
-It's important to set this so that the size of the solution doesn't change during interactivity. end
+It's important to set this so that the solution is saved at regular intervals. end
 ```

 This code sets up our Brusselator model using Catalyst.jl's `@reaction_network` macro.
 We also define initial parameters, initial conditions, create an `ODEProblem`, and define a function to solve the ODE with given parameters.

-!!! tip
+!!! note
     Be sure to set `saveat` to a value that is appropriate for your system; otherwise, the size of the solution can change during interactivity, which will cause dimension mismatch errors once we add our interactive elements.

 ## [Basic static plotting](@id basic_static_plotting)